 - All graduating students within the School of Industrial Technology (INDT) are required to do the following to fulfill graduation requirements:

-- Apply online in LoLA (opens new window) for graduate status after registering for final semester courses.
-Instructions for applying through the LoLA website can be found on the last page of the graduation packet (opens new window).
+- Must also apply online in LoLA (opens new window) for graduate status after registering for final semester courses.

-- All graduating students must meet the institution’s requirements identified here.
+- All graduating students must also meet the institution’s Graduation Requirements identified here.

 CIP Code: 150404